-Stand allocation with normally be performed automatically by UKCP
+Stand allocation will normally be automated by UKCP.

-In the event of a UKCP failure it is the responsibility of the GMP controller to assign stands to aircraft based off the London Gatwick Stand Allocation Guide.
+In the event of a UKCP failure, it is the responsibility of the GMP controller to assign stands to aircraft.
 It is imperative that aircraft are assigned stands in a timely manner to allow appropriate coordination between AIR and GMC to occur where there are several options for taxi instructions before transfer to GMC.